 Thanks for visiting us!
-Billy Wray Music Shop is a third generation father and son music store that has a family history of serving musicians since 1955.
-We deal in new and used musical instruments, gear, and accessories.
+Billy Wray Music Shop is a father and son music store that has a family history of serving musicians since 1955.
+We deal in new and used instruments, gear, and accessories.
 Please contact us or stop on in if you don't see what you're looking for.
-Our full store inventory is not listed on our website.
-Some items we advertise on our website are only available for in-store purchase only.
+Our full store inventory is not listed on our website (but we're working on it!).
+Some items are available for in-store purchase only.

 CURRENTLY ON SALE!!!